wdawson/okta.github.io/_source/_posts/2017-03-30-react-okta-sign-in-widget.md

 tags: [react, sign-in widget, okta, es6]
 ---

 React has quickly become one of the most favored front-end web frameworks, and is second only to plain old HTML5, [according to JAXenter](https://jaxenter.com/technology-trends-2017-top-frameworks-131993.html).
-So it’s no surprise that [developers are learning it](https://www.lynda.com/React-js-training-tutorials/7049-0.html), and [employers are asking for it](https://stackoverflow.com/jobs?sort=i&q=ReactJS).
+So it's no surprise that [developers are learning it](https://www.lynda.com/React-js-training-tutorials/7049-0.html), and [employers are asking for it](https://stackoverflow.com/jobs?sort=i&q=ReactJS).

-In this tutorial, you’ll start with a very simple React app with a couple of pages and some routing built in, and add authentication using [Okta’s Sign-In Widget](/code/javascript/okta_sign-in_widget).
-The Sign-In Widget is an embeddable Javascript widget that allows developers to use Okta’s secure, scalable architecture with a minimum of effort from within React applications.
-Let’s get started!
+In this tutorial, you'll start with a very simple React app with a couple of pages and some routing built in, and add authentication using [Okta's Sign-In Widget](/code/javascript/okta_sign-in_widget).
+The Sign-In Widget is an embeddable Javascript widget that allows developers to use Okta's secure, scalable architecture with a minimum of effort from within React applications.
+Let's get started!
 ## Get the Simple React Seed Project
 Start by cloning the simple React seed project.